 7 Reasons Why You May Need a Colostomy Surgical Procedure

 There are a number of reasons why you may need a colostomy surgical procedure.
 In this procedure, a section of the colon is diverted and then attached to a stoma, which is a hole made in the abdominal wall.
-This opening, the colostomy stoma, enables a patient to expel faeces from the digestive tract, because the bowels and rectum has been surgically disabled.
+This opening, the colostomy stoma, enables a patient to expel faeces from the digestive tract because the bowels and rectum have been surgically disabled.